wilfredinni/python-cheatsheet/docs/builtin/filter.md

 >>> [2, 4, 6]
 ```

 In this example, the `is_even` function is defined to determine whether a number is even or not.
 The filter method takes `two arguments`: the `first argument` is the function to apply to each element of the list, and the `second argument` is the list to be filtered.
-The filter method returns an iterable, which is then converted to a list and stored in the even_numbers variable.
+The filter method returns an <router-link to="/builtin/iter">iterator</router-link>, which is then converted to a list and stored in the even_numbers variable.
 The final output is the list of even numbers from the original list.